smittytone/PreviewMarkdown/README.md

 # PreviewMarkdown 1.1.0 #

-A simple app that provides [Markdown](https://daringfireball.net/projects/markdown/syntax) file preview and thumbnailing extensions for macOS 10.15 Catalina and up.
+A simple app that provides [Markdown](https://daringfireball.net/projects/markdown/syntax) file preview and thumbnailing extensions for Catalina and later versions of macOS.

 ## Installation and Usage ##